 Barcelona make the tiki taka style of play look easy, but it's really not.
 It requires that all the players on the team have the same understanding of the game, are on the same page, and always moving for one another off the ball to give support.

-It also requires that every player has exceptional touch on the ball.
+It also requires that every player has exceptional touch on the ball - which only comes with years of practice and playing.
 If the players don't have the touch and control, then they can't make those short passes, usually with just one touch, and pull off those quick give and goes to escape from pressure and find space.

 Of course it also helps if you have very skillful players, like Xavi, Iniesta, Messi, and so on.
 And it's not just the attacking players who are skillfull, it's every single player, from Pique and Puyol in the back all the way up to the forward line.
 No player is afraid to keep the ball at their feet when under pressure.